Transformative technologies that drive growth and jobs will benefit from new investment by the government’s national research funder.

 Find out more about how to apply here: Synthetic Biology Funding | Engineering Biology | SynbiCITE.

-Professor Richard Kitney, Chair of BioMedical Systems Engineering at Imperial College London and Co-Founder and Co-Director of SynbiCITE, said: “Engineering biology is the new frontier in manufacturing, job creation and solving global challenges in health and the environment.
+Professor Richard Kitney, Chair of BioMedical Systems Engineering in the Department of Bioengineering at Imperial College London and Co-Founder and Co-Director of SynbiCITE, said: “Engineering biology is the new frontier in manufacturing, job creation and solving global challenges in health and the environment.
 The UK has had extraordinary success in incubating synthetic biology startups, with companies like Multus Media, Colorifix and LabGenius growing from our entrepreneurial ecosystem.

 The UKRI funding will allow us to provide support and world class research facilities to more companies through the SynbiCITE Extended Proof of Concept Programme.
 At our White City Deep Tech Campus, part of the Imperial WestTech Corridor, we offer engineers, scientists and business expertise through SynbiCITE (incorporating the London Biofoundry), the UK’s national synthetic biology industry and engineering biology industrial accelerator.